fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 **Part 4:  Introduction of the dataset used in the tutorial **

 In this tutorial we will make use of a WorldView-3 scene from the cities Parakou in Benin and Berlin in Germany.
 We will use a pan-sharpened image with three channels (Near-Infrared, Red, Green).
 An impression of the image quality is given in Figure 07 (left panel).
-On the right panel, we can see the same image extent but this time overlain with the training data that we will use in the tutorial (Figure 07 right panel).
-The training data consists of hand-drown polygons delineating tree crowns for some sub-parts of the areas covered by the WorldView-3 scene (Figure 08).
+On the right panel, we can see the same image extent but this time overlaid with the training data that we will use in the tutorial (Figure 07 right panel).
+The training data consists of hand-drawn polygons delineating tree crowns for some sub-parts of the areas covered by the WorldView-3 scene (Figure 08).
 Both, the WorldView-3 and the shapefile polygon of the dataset from have the coordinate reference system EPSG: 32631 while the data from Berlin has the coordinate reference system EPSG: 32633.

 For each of the sub-parts covered with the polygons, a separate subset of the WorldView-3 scene is provided.
 In the dataset you downloaded these are named: mask_01, mask_02, ..., mask_14.
 You can find the data in the folder: